Geospatial Science Degrees and Certificates

 Well-qualified UT Dallas undergraduates should consider the Fast Track program, which allows qualifying students to earn a bachelor's degree and a master's degree in five years of full-time study by taking courses one or more summer semesters and beginning graduate work in their senior year.

-Students interested in exploring opportunities in GIS are urged to meet with Ms. Nora Hernandez, undergraduate adviser for GIS or with Dr. Denis Dean, program director for geography and geospatial sciences.
+Students interested in exploring opportunities in GIS are urged to meet with Ms. Nora Hernandez, undergraduate adviser for GIS or with Dr. Fang Qiu, program director for geography and geospatial sciences.
 For general information on EPPS advising, visit the Advising page.

 - Fact Sheet